 Their core rearing purpose is to provide mutton.

-In some instances they provide milk.
+In some instances, they provide milk.

 - Have high fertility rates

-- Red Brown in color
+- Red Brown

 - Has lots of fat on the tail

-- May have a shaggy tail
+- May have a hairy tail

 - Are Hardy